What Everyone Gets Wrong About Self-Compassion

 1. Way of relating to your emotional pain

-Self-compassion is a way of relating to yourself which involves being open to your own suffering, offering nonjudgmental understanding so that your actions and behaviors are seen in the context of shared human fallibility, and generating the desire to alleviate your suffering with kindness.
-Do you see all the action-oriented words in its definition?
+Self-compassion is a way of relating to yourself with openness and kindness.
+It’s noticing your suffering without judgment, understanding that imperfection is part of being human, and responding with the desire to soothe and support yourself.
+Do you see all the action words in its definition?
 It is definitely not just some passive niceness.
 It actually takes a lot of courage to stare at the face of your suffering and uncomfortable feelings and to respond to it with kindness, non-judgement, and openness.

 2. Healthy coping

-When your self-compassion is genuine, it does not mean that you just brush your feelings of inadequacy under the rug or overlook your distressing emotions and feelings; it means that rather than harshly criticizing yourself for feeling and thinking the way you do, it is actually encouraging the actions needed for optimal functioning and health with gentleness and patience.
+Self-compassion doesn’t mean ignoring your pain or pretending it doesn’t exist.
+It means that rather than harshly criticizing yourself for feeling and thinking the way you do, it is actually encouraging the actions you need to feel supported and healthy with gentleness and patience.

 3. Benefits